 We file annual, quarterly and current reports, proxy statements and other documents with the SEC under the Exchange Act.
-You may read and copy any materials that we file with the SEC without charge at the public reference room of the SEC, 100 F Street, N.W., Room 1580, Washington, D.C.
-20549.
-Information about the operation of the public reference room may be obtained by calling the SEC at 1-800-SEC-0330.
-Also, the SEC maintains an internet website that contains reports, proxy and information statements, and other information regarding issuers, including Dynex Capital, Inc., that file electronically with the SEC.
+The SEC maintains an internet website that contains reports, proxy and information statements, and other information regarding issuers, including Dynex Capital, Inc., that file electronically with the SEC.
 The public may obtain any documents that we file with the SEC at www.sec.gov.